 "Debt, the Disconnect between Rational Behavior and Political Systems," December 5, 2011.

-The Garfield Institute hosted a seminar on Monday, December 5, 2011; the event focused on the issues surrounding the debt issue and how politics has affected the situation.
+The Garfield Center hosted a seminar on Monday, December 5, 2011; the event focused on the issues surrounding the debt issue and how politics has affected the situation.

 Featuring: Paul H. O'Neill, the 72nd Secretary of the United States Treasury and former Chairman and CEO of Alcoa Inc.